JasonPodgorny/TerraformCloudPowerShell/README.md

 Slightly limited set of commandlets to start, some were created from scratch, others were borrowed and rewritten to conform to my personal style from here: https://github.com/tyconsulting/TerraformEnterprise-PS

-You can chain them together, for example you can start a run and wait for completion in one simple command like in the outputs below.
+One enhancement over the above reference module is that the commandlets are designed to take pipeline inputs from each other so you can chain them together.
+For example you can start a run and wait for completion in one simple command like in the outputs below.

 You can also do things like get the list of workspaces and pipe that into another command that looks things up based on workspace.